Our juvenile lions (Amali, Savannah and Tiberius) have access

-The Zoo is home to six African lions - three adults that arrived in December 2011 from an animal park outside Pretoria, South Africa (one male, Chester, born in September 2010 and two females; Zuri, born in September 2010 and Asha, born in January of 2011) and three lion cubs (one male, Tiberius, and two females, Savannah and Amali) born in March 2013.
+The Zoo is home to six African lions - three adults that arrived in December 2011 from an animal park outside Pretoria, South Africa (one male, Chester, born in September 2010 and two females; Zuri, born in September 2010 and Asha, born in January of 2011).
+There are also three juveniles (one male, Tiberius, and two females, Savannah and Amali) that were born in March 2013.
 Tiberius and Savannah were born here at the Zoo in March 2013, while Amali was born in March 2013 at the Wildlife Conservation Society's Bronx Zoo.

 Status in the wild

 International Union for Conservation of Nature (IUCN) Red List status: Vulnerable.
 African lions are protected under CITES Appendix II.
 They are part of the Zoo's Species Survival Plan (SSP) Program.
 It is believed that during the past two decades, the lion population has declined by nearly 30 percent.
 Main threats listed by IUCN are indiscriminate killing by humans and prey base depletion.
 Other problems include habitat loss, agricultural expansion and geographic isolation of different groups.